2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-compare/csharp-base.md

 The new _Typed_ base classes are much more robust and easier to debug than the classic _Dynamic_ code.
 They provide great IntelliSense (when configured in [VS Code](xref:Guides.VsCode.Index)).

-When used in combination with Data Models and Services in the AppCode folder, they also allow you to go **Strongly Typed**.
+When used in combination with Data Models and Services in the AppCode folder, they also allow you to go **Strong Typed**.
 This is the recommended way to write code in 2sxc 16+.

 ## Custom.Hybrid.CodeTyped